SOUTH NORMANTON, Alfreton, Derbyshire, 15th. February, 1937.

 Mr. Mein, the manager, issued warrants to certain men and had every reason to believe that the searches were carried out satisfactorily but the evidence of the Constable indicated that the searches were not as effective as he thought.
 The manager explained the fall by saying that the floor had given way.
 He explained that there were three seams underneath, two of them being worked by other companies and he had no previous knowledge of these workings.
 He thought that breaks in the floor caused by the working of these seams had allowed the gas to come in but the two seams that were worked were not in the exact spot where the fall occurred.

+Mr. T.E.
+Pickering, Inspector of Mines, said that he had known the Colliery for seven years and with regard to ventilation and gas, he regarded it as a perfectly safe pit.
+The roadways were in a good condition and were in good condition.
 On the day of the explosion, he reached the mine about 11 p.m. and was taken as far as the loader end on the No.11’s stall and, with the manager, he investigated the left bank.
 He found a certain amount of timber run out and could not get past the coal cutter because of a fall.
 He was with the party that recovered three bodies.
 He thought the point of the explosion was near the coal cutter and that there was a second explosion in the neighbourhood of the first which was very violent.
 The cause of the second was thought to be gas coming from the floor ignited by some flame or other.

-Mr. Pickering said that they came across Willis’s body about 8 yards from the coal face and under his cap, who was about a yard away from the body, they found three parts of a cigarette.
+Mr. Pickering said that they came across Willis’s body about 8 yards from the coal face and under his cap, which was about a yard away from the body, they found three parts of a cigarette.
 They found two electric lamps near the coal cutter and one flame lamp near the loader gate.
 All the lamps were tested and found to be in good order.

 He suggested that the explosion was caused by someone smoking or striking a match to smoke in the left bank.
 When men stroke matches on the surface they throw the dead match down, but in this case, if a match had been struck which he did not want to be found, it was usually replaced in a tin.
-There was some unusual weighting above and below the seam which they were working and the Bentink seams of coal were being worked under the South Normanton Waterloo seam.
+There was some unusual weighting above and below the seam on which they were working and the Bentink seams of coal were being worked under the South Normanton Waterloo seam.
 He said:

 It would have been advisable and a very wise thing to do for colliery companies working in close proximity and underneath each other to consult their respective plans but there is nothing of an obligatory character in the Act of Parliament making such mutual inspection of the plans if necessary.
 Such a point was now under consideration by a Royal Commission.